apache/openwhisk/tests/performance/README.md

 ##### ColdBlockingInvokeSimulation

 This simulation makes as much cold invocations as possible.
-Therefor you have to specify, how many users should be used.
+Therefore, you have to specify how many users should be used.
 This amount of users is executing actions in parallel.
 I recommend using the same amount of users like your amount of node-js action slots in your invokers.

 The users, that are used are loaded from the file `gatling_tests/src/gatling/resources/data/users.csv`.
 If you want to increase the number of parallel users, you have to specify at least this amount of valid users in that file.